bunnybooboo/learning-path/rust/rust-essentials/notes.md

 ## String Interpolation

-This happens via print where items are inserted using the placeholder characters '{}' and even as '{0}', '{1}' `println!("My cat's name is: {}", Evil);` and an example of the use of the numbered placeholders:
+This happens via print where items are inserted using the placeholder characters '{}' and even as '{0}', '{1}'.

+So to use the unumbered version as a first example:
+`println!("My cat's name is: {}", Evil);`
+and an example of the use of the numbered placeholders:
 `println!("My cat's name: {0} and she is: {}.", Evil, lovely);`